edcasillas/gamemaker-common-utils/docs/modules/buttons.md

 - `on_released()`: Plays optional audio and schedules activation after a valid press.

+## Improvement Opportunities

+The current module is usable and intentionally preserves existing consumer behavior.
+The following are design opportunities, not committed API changes:

+- **Clarify or replace the game-space variant.** Universal Cursor performs GUI-space hit testing, so `gmcu_o_base_button_game` works reliably only when game and GUI coordinates align.
+A future design could accept explicit bounds or coordinate conversion callbacks, or rename the variant to communicate this limitation.
+- **Support a direct action callback.** EventBus is useful when a controller should own all menu policy, but it adds subscription and string-switch overhead for simple local actions.
+An optional callback could execute directly while retaining EventBus as the default or fallback.
+- **Make delay semantics explicit.** `action_delay = 0` currently becomes a
+  one-step delay.
+A future API could make zero immediate or rename the property to `action_delay_steps` and document a minimum of one.
+- **Decouple visual states from fixed sprite frames.** The current `0 = idle`, `1 = hovered`, `2 = pressed` convention is simple but rigid.
+  Optional state callbacks or configurable frame properties could support animation and alternative presentation without replacing interaction logic.
+- **Centralize disabled-state transitions.** Setting `is_interactable` to false does not automatically clear hover or pressed presentation.
+A setter such as `set_interactable()` could own state cleanup and prevent consumers from calling `on_hover_leave()` manually.
+- **Protect callback invariants.** Consumer overrides must preserve internal state such as `is_pressed`.
+Separating state transitions from overridable visual hooks would make customization less error-prone.
+- **Remove or formalize empty Mouse events.** The game-space variant contains intentionally inactive Mouse event placeholders.
+Removing them would reduce confusion, while enabling them would require a clear policy to avoid duplicate Universal Cursor input.
+- **Refresh localized text at runtime.** Text is localized once during Create.
+  Projects that change language while a button remains alive currently need their own refresh path.

+Any implementation should remain backward compatible unless consumers explicitly accept a migration.
+Prefer solving a demonstrated project need over adding configuration for hypothetical variants.

 ## Consumer Ownership

 Sprites, fonts, sounds, button ids, localized strings, child objects, menu